Dinners · The Sunday Classic

 What cut is boiling bacon?

 A cured (usually unsmoked) joint of pork — loin or collar.
 Loin is leaner and slices neatly; collar is fattier and more forgiving.
-Outside Ireland, ask a butcher for a cured pork loin joint, or use a mild gammon joint.
+Outside Ireland, ask a butcher for a cured pork loin joint, or use a mild ham joint.

-Why discard the first water?
+Why do you discard the first water?

 Cured bacon can be salty.
 Bringing it to the boil once and starting fresh draws off the excess so the meat — and the liquid you'll reuse — is seasoned, not briny.